Entering this new territory called pregnancy does comes with its challenges… Challenges I did not expect would be so debilitating…

 Pooping looked like it was becoming a sweaty, blood vessel popping, hemorrhoid forming adventure.
 Fun right?

 I have always been a daily kind of girl so when it first started I thought well, tomorrow.
 But tomorrow did not come for a looong time…

 So you try right, regardless of not having an urge whatsoever.

-You push, you get a squatty potty, you push more, you think that you already have popped blood vessels in your eyes from throwing up so do you really need to pop blood vessels in your face, you think how am I going to push a baby out, you try birth breathing but of course nothing happens when your bowels are on stand still… ( by the way birth breathing does not work unless you are experiencing the NER, natural expulsive reflex) Nothing happens!
+You push, you get a squatty potty, you push more, you think that you already have popped blood vessels in your eyes from throwing up so do you really need to pop more blood vessels in your face?
+You think how am I going to push a baby out when I can’t even poop?
+You try birth breathing but of course nothing happens when your bowels are on stand still… ( by the way birth breathing does not work unless you are experiencing the NER, natural expulsive reflex) Nothing happens!
 You leave the bathroom defeated and in a bad mood and no your husband can’t touch your belly!

-So I upped my liquid intake as best as I could considering water made me nauseous, ate bananas ( think it made it worse), then started yoghurts once they seemed appealing to me but not much changed.
+So I upped my liquid intake as best as I could considering water made me nauseous, ate bananas (I think fiber makes it worse), then started eating yoghurts when they seemed appealing but not much changed.
 I tried glycerin suppositories ( I know the French and their suppositories…) but to this day I am still not sure how they are supposed to work.

 After the 2d OB apt and her telling me she was happy I was starting to put on weight, I had to tell her that I suspected that it was not all baby 😂 To which she told me to get Colace and Dulcolax.